dylang/grunt-prompt/README.md

 Type: `function(value)` _optional_

 Use a modified version of the input for the answer.
-Useful for stripping extra characters, converting strings to integers, etc.
+Useful for stripping extra characters, converting strings to integers.

 #### when